TL;DR

 If you see that boxelder bugs have made their way into your home, it’s important to call professional extermination services as soon as possible in order to treat the infestation.
 The longer you wait, the worse the infestation will inevitably get.

 However, we don’t want you to panic.
 It’s unusual for boxelder bugs to cause structural damage to your home in the way that a termite infestation can.
+Call us today and learn what is a common sign that a pest is causing structural damage.

 As we mentioned prior, the boxelders are seeking warmth.
 If they can make their way inside, they’ll likely fill every void in the walls or similar spaces that they can.